Chime

 The Sensors

-Sensors worn on your fingers captures data such as pH, bioelectrical signals, and moisture levels from the elements of nature you grace with your hand.
+Sensors worn on your fingers capture data such as pH, bioelectrical signals, and moisture levels from whatever natural element you touch: soil, water, plants, fungi.
 This data is transmitted to the Collector in real time.

 The Composer

-Later at home, users can relive their journey through the Composer, a playback device that weaves the collected sounds into an ambient soundscape.
+Later at home, you can relive their journey through the Composer, a playback device that weaves the collected sounds into an ambient soundscape.

 Memory

-Drawing from the tangible experience of the Polaroid camera, physical disc are used to store the extracted data.
-Its limited storage capacity encourages you to choose your sounds carefully, resulting in a thoughtful collection that reflects your personal journey through nature.
+Like a Polaroid, physical discs give each recording a fixed, finite form.
+The limited storage encourages you to choose your sounds carefully. resulting in a thoughtful collection that reflects your personal journey through nature.

 Chime Interface